yrqoeuqo123/CongressionalRecords/README.md

    # Insert your API key here
    api_key = "YOUR_UNIQUE_API_KEY"

+3. **Run the Scripts**: With your API key in place and directories set up, you should be able to run the scripts.

+### Using the Scripts

+After configuring the scripts with your API key, you're all set to start:

+- **Scraping data**: The scripts will fetch URLs from Congress.gov using your API key.
+- **Downloading and converting data**: The scripts will download PDFs and convert them into text format for further analysis.

+Remember, the API key is essential for accessing the Congress.gov data, so make sure it is correctly implemented in the scripts.

 ## Features
 - **Web Scraping**: Scripts to automatically scrape URLs of congressional records.
 - **PDF Downloading**: Scripts to download PDFs from the scraped URLs.